History of Islam: Abbasid Caliphate

 The capital was moved from Damascus to Baghdad, due to the importance placed by the Abbasids upon eastern affairs in Persia and Transoxania.
 At this time the caliphate showed signs of fracture amid the rise of regional dynasties.
 Although the Umayyad family had been killed by the revolting Abbasids, one family member, Abd ar-Rahman I, escaped to Spain and established an independent caliphate there in 756.
 In the Maghreb, Harun al-Rashid appointed the Arab Aghlabids as virtually autonomous rulers, although they continued to recognize central authority.
 Aghlabid rule was short-lived, and they were deposed by the Shiite Fatimid dynasty in 909.
 By around 960, the Fatimids had conquered Abbasid Egypt, building a capital there in 973 called "al-Qahirah" (meaning "the planet of victory", known today as Cairo).

 During its decline, the Abbasid Caliphate disintegrated into minor states and dynasties, such as the Tulunid and the Ghaznavid dynasty.
 The Ghaznavid dynasty was a Muslim dynasty established by Turkic slave-soldiers from another Islamic empire, the Samanid Empire.
 In Persia the Ghaznavids snatched power from the Abbasids.
 Abbasid influence had been consumed by the Great Seljuq Empire (a Muslim Turkish clan which had migrated into mainland Persia) by 1055.
 Two other Turkish tribes, the Karahanids and the Seljuks, converted to Islam during the 10th century.
 Later, they were subdued by the Ottomans, who share the same origin and language.
 The Seljuks played an important role in the revival of Sunnism when Shi'ism increased its influence.
-The Seljuk military leader Alp Arslan (1063 – 1072) financially supported sciences and literature and established the Nezamiyeh university in Baghdad.
+The Seljuk military leader Alp Arslan (1063 – 1072) financially supported sciences and literature and established the Nizamiyya of Baghdad.

 Expansion continued, sometimes by force, sometimes by peaceful proselytising.
 The first stage in the conquest of India began just before the year 1000.
 By some 200 (from 1193 to 1209) years later, the area up to the Ganges river had fallen.
 In sub-Saharan West Africa, Islam was established just after the year 1000.
 Muslim rulers were in Kanem starting from sometime between 1081 and 1097, with reports of a Muslim prince at the head of Gao as early as 1009.
 The Islamic kingdoms associated with Mali reached prominence in the 13th century.